FÉILE CHOIS CUAIN:

 - Outreach projects with community groups and schools where freelancers or volunteers come into direct contact with children or vulnerable adults.

-Following this code of conduct will allow Féile Chois Cuain staff and volunteers working with children or vulnerable adults to avoid most situations in which they may be compromised.
+Code of Behaviour for Staff Following this code of conduct will allow Féile Chois Cuain staff and volunteers working with children or vulnerable adults to avoid most situations in which they may be compromised.
+You should

 - Treat all children, vulnerable adults and young people equally